Version2beta/talks/teaching_fp_to_n00bs/teaching_fp_to_n00bs.md

 [ slide:

-Functional first programming gets our teams half way there
+Functional first development gets our teams half way there

-* Functional first programming works with any language.
+* Functional first development works with any language.
 * Devs are doing functional programming, or at least major patterns, in whatever language they're using.

 ]